BATESONS of WINDHILL

 William is of interest because he used his wealth to fund a cultured lifestyle in a comfortable house and to indulge in an eccentric passion for things Druidic.
 Some time around 1838, he built a house, Crag Cottage, on the west side of Briggate on a steep slope dropping down to the Bradford Canal.
 It was a well-appointed building, extravagantly furnished.
 A room at the top of the house was equipped as an astronomical observatory, with state of the art telescopes.
 Like many early Victorians, Peel believed that any oddly-shaped rocks must have been fashioned by supernatural beings such as Druids.
 Talking about Windhill Crag, he wrote that “on these crags the ancient Druids ranged” .
 And that the pre-Roman remains of Druidism were to be found nearby.
 On the east side of Briggate he collected and arranged rocks “as near the original as history describes; that is the Altar, Archdruid’s Chair, and Mistletoe Table.”
-He also built a complex of religious buildings: an exotic-looking church in the Roman style stood next to a vicarage.
-Next to that was a tower decorated with Druidic symbols.
-It had a clock dedicated to Robert Peel, the Prime Minister in the 1830s and 1840s.
+He also built a complex of religious buildings: an exotic-looking church in the Roman style stood next to a Vicarage.
+Next to that was an Observatory tower decorated with Druidic symbols.
+It had a sundial and a clock dedicated to Sir Robert Peel, the Prime Minister in the 1830s and 1840s.
 The following couplet formed part of the inscription:

 When this clock doth strike the hour

 Think of the price of meal and flour.

 A telescope mounted on the roof directed its gaze heaven-wards.